History of the Basques: Early 20th century

 Industrialisation across the Atlantic basin Basque districts (Biscay, Gipuzkoa, north-western Álava) was further boosted by the outbreak of World War I in Europe.
 Spain remained neutral in the war conflict, with Basque steel production and export further expanding thanks to the demand of the European war effort.
+Basque gunsmiths being highly competent, working in small shops and not especially concerned about patent laws(seeing as coming to Spain and actually enforcing it in the court of law was more hassle than it was monetarily worth) allowed them to flourish into a handgun making industry to make up the shortfall for France as their home factories were required for many other things.
+Companies such as Star Bonifacio Echeverria saw incredible demand during this time for their pistols, both proprietary designs and a variant of the Colt 1903 Pocket Hammerless that were hand fitted pistols called the Ruby were made in the tens of thousands.
+This hand fitting caused problems because magazines had to be matched to the gun they were made for or they would not fit properly causing the gun to jam or not fit in at all.
 Ironically, the end of the European war in 1918 brought about the decline and transformation of the Basque industry.
 In the French Basque Country, its inhabitants were drafted to add to the French war effort.
 War took a heavy toll on the Basques, 6,000 died.
 It also significantly spurred the penetration of French nationalist ideas into Basque territory, limited to certain circles and contexts up to that point.

 In 1931, at the outset of the Spanish 2nd Republic, echoing the recently granted self-government to Catalonia, an attempt was made to draw up a single statute for the Basque territories in Spain (Provincias Vascongadas and Navarra), but after an initial overwhelming approval of the draft and a round of council mayor meetings, Navarre pulled out of the draft project amidst heated controversy over the validity of the votes (Pamplona, 1932).
 Tellingly, the Carlist council of Pamplona claimed that "it is unacceptable to call [the territory included in the draft Statute] País Vasco-Navarro in Spanish.
 It is fine Vasconia, and Euskalerría, but not Euzkadi".

 Undaunted, the Basque nationalists and leftist republican forces kept working on a statute, this time only for the Basque western provinces, Álava, Gipuzkoa and Biscay, eventually approved in 1936, with the Spanish Civil War already raging and an effective control just over Biscay.